gentlecat/mullvad-web-controller/README.md

 > [!WARNING]
 > **Do not expose this outside of your local network.** In my case, I embed this UI in a Home Assistant dashboard.

-The set of locations is hardcoded and very limited.
-A better setup would be to make it more comprehensive and have a better selection mechanism.
-If you are interested in making this improvement, please feel free to submit a pull request.

 ## Installation

 Having Mullvad with [the CLI](https://mullvad.net/en/help/how-use-mullvad-cli) installed is a prerequisite.
 You will